Rules and Regulations

 1. Polygraph Examination Date and Times.
 All polygraph examinations must be taken at the time, place, and by the polygraphist(s) designated by the STAR Committee.

 1. Protests.
-Except for polygraph related disputes, all other disputes, protests, claims, differences, or controversies of any kind relating to any aspect of the Tournament, including, without limitation, Tournament rules, and participant controversies, must be submitted in writing and postmarked to the Coastal Conservation Association STAR Tournament Director at 12241 Industriplex Building A, Baton Rouge, LA 70809 by 5:00 p.m. on September 12, 2023, by certified mail.
-Polygraph related disputes shall be submitte3d in the same manner within seven days after completion of the examination.
+Except for polygraph related disputes, all other disputes, protests, claims, differences, or controversies of any kind relating to any aspect of the Tournament, including, without limitation, Tournament rules, and participant controversies, must be submitted in writing, via certified mail, and postmarked by 5:00 p.m. on September 13, 2024 to:

 1. Protest Decisions.
 All such protests must be submitted to and decided by the STAR Committee.